blue-moon22/pal-MEM/README.md

 -l set the minimum length of a match.
 Default: 24

+-m set the maximum length of a match.
+Default: 100

 -k set the k-mer length.
 Default: 15

 -t number of threads.
 Default: 1.
 The option -t is used for running the program in parallel mode.
 The default value is set to 1, which means serial mode.
 This option with value > 1 will reduce overall running time of the program.